-You want something that’s smaller than your couch.
-If it’s too long it’s going to stop the easy flow of the room, and people are probably going to walk into it, as it won’t fit the visual expectation of how long a coffee table should be.
-If it’s too short it’s going to be difficult to reach from all the seats of the couch and so it’s not going to be as useful.
+You want something smaller than your couch.
+If it’s too long, it will stop the room’s easy flow, and people will probably walk into it, as it won’t fit the visual expectation of how long a coffee table should be.
+On the other hand, if it’s too short, it’s going to be difficult to reach from all the seats of the couch, so it’s not going to be as useful.

 My coffee table is too low!
 Help!

 You may have inadvertently chosen a couch that was too big for your coffee table but perfect for you!
 Never fear; you can make up the height in other ways.

 If it’s just the look of the coffee table that’s bothering you, we recommend getting some books or magazines or something to add a bit of visual distraction to your coffee table.

 These little distractions can do wonders for your room, as they distract the eye, so no one will notice that your coffee table is too short for your couch.
 Of course, if you’ve got no one to impress, a (stable!) stack of books can also easily make up the missing height to hold your coffee – with a coaster!